Zimbabwe to launch measures to protect currency, President says | Fin24

 disruptions,” the president said.
 “This authorities is set to

-proceed with a good fiscal coverage to keep up the present surplus.”
+proceed with a good fiscal coverage to take care of the present surplus.”

-Z$159.34 to the US greenback however adjustments palms within the streets of the capital for
+Z$159.34 to the US greenback however adjustments fingers within the streets of the capital for

 as a lot as Z$400 to the buck.

-wake of final week’s trade charge turbulences and upward motion in costs”
+wake of final week’s change fee turbulences and upward motion in costs”

 to analyse and evaluation the scenario.